1968 Notre Dame Fighting Irish football team

-The 1968 Notre Dame Fighting Irish football team represented the University of Notre Dame as an independent during the 1968 NCAA University Division football season.
-Led by fifth-year head coach Ara Parseghian, the Fighting Irish compiled a record of 7–2–1.
-In their final game of the season, they played No. 2 USC to a 21–21 tie.
+The 1968 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 1968 NCAA University Division football season.
+In their fifth year under head coach Ara Parseghian, the Irish compiled a 7–2–1 record, outscored opponents by a total of 376 to 170, and were ranked No. 5 in the final AP poll.
+In three games against ranked opponents, they defeated No. 5 Oklahoma, lost to No.1 Purdue, and tied No. 2 USC.